 Feature Description Benefit Page 'Are You Prepared?'
 Problems These assess your retention of the prerequisite material you'll need.
 Answers are given at the end of the section exercises.
 This feature is related to the Preparing for This Section feature.
 Do you always remember what you've learned?
 Working these problems is the best way to find out.
 If you get one wrong, you'll know exactly what you need to review and where to review it!
 452, 460 Concepts and Vocabulary These short-answer questions, mainly Fill-in-the-Blank, Multiple-Choice and True/False items, assess your understanding of key definitions and concepts in the current section.
 It is difficult to learn math without knowing the language of mathematics.
 These problems test your understanding of the formulas and vocabulary.
 446 Skill Building Correlated with section examples, these problems provide straightforward practice.
 It's important to dig in and develop your skills.
 These problems provide you with ample opportunity to do so.
 446-448 Applications and Extensions These problems allow you to apply your skills to real-world problems.
 They also allow you to extend concepts learned in the section.
 You will see that the material learned within the section has many uses in everyday life.
 449-451 NEW!
 Challenge Problems These problems have been added in most sections and appear at the end of the Application and Extensions exercises.
 They are intended to be thought-provoking, requiring some ingenuity to solve.
-Are you a student who likes being challenged?
-Then the Challenge Problems are for you!
-Your professor might also choose to assign a challenge problem as a group project.
-The ability to work with a team is a highly regarded skill in the working world.
+Challenge problems can be used for group work or to challenge your students.
+Solutions to Challenge Problems are in the Annotated Instructor's Edition or in the Instructor's Solution Manual (online).
 451 Explaining Concepts: Discussion and Writing "Discussion and Writing" problems are colored red.
 They support class discussion, verbalization of mathematical ideas, and writing and research projects.
 To verbalize an idea, or to describe it clearly in writing, shows real understanding.
 These problems nurture that understanding.
 Many are challenging, but you'll get out what you put in.
 451 Retain Your Knowledge These problems allow you to practice content learned earlier in the course.
 Remembering how to solve all the different kinds of problems that you encounter throughout the course is difficult.
 This practice helps you remember.
 451 Now Work Problems Many examples refer you to a related homework problem.
 These related problems are marked by a pencil and orange numbers.
 If you get stuck while working problems, look for the closest Now Work problem, and refer to the related example to see if it helps.
 444, 447, 448 Review Exercises Every chapter concludes with a comprehensive list of exercises to pratice.
 Use the list of objectives to determine the objective and examples that correspond to the problems.
 Work these problems to ensure that you understand all the skills and concepts of the chapter.
 Think of it as a comprehensive review of the chapter.
 511-514